-Additionally, information should be requested from the practitioner's licensure agency relative to disciplinary actions by such agency or by other hospitals.
-The Credentialing Coordinator shall query the National Practitioner Data Bank regarding the member and submit any resulting information to the Credentials Committee for inclusion in the member's credentials file.
+Additionally, information shall be requested from the Practitioner's state licensure agency relative to disciplinary actions by such agency or by other peer review bodies.
+Any adverse information indicated in the National Practitioner Data Bank continuous query since the last reappointment shall also be submitted for review by the Credentials Committee.

-The Credentialing Coordinator shall promptly notify the Staff member of any problems in obtaining the information required and it shall be the practitioner's obligation to obtain the required information.
+The Credentialing Coordinator shall promptly notify the Staff Member of any problems in obtaining the information required and it shall be the Practitioner's obligation to obtain and submit the required information.

-- 6.4-4 At such time as the applications for reappointment and privileges are considered to be complete, the Credentialing Coordinator shall notify the appropriate division/department chief (s).
+- 6.4-4 At such time as the applications for reappointment and privileges are considered to be complete, the Credentialing Coordinator shall notify the appropriate division/department chief(s).
 In the event the application is from a division chief, the applicable department chairperson shall fulfill the duties of division chief outlined in this Article.
 If a Department Chairperson is the applicant, the application will be reviewed by the President of the Medical Staff, or designee who will fulfill the duties outlined in this Article.
-Within ten (10) days after receipt of such notification, the division/department chief (s) shall review the application(s) and recommend reappointments and those privileges to be granted or denied.
+Within ten (10) days after receipt of such notification, the division/department chief(s) shall review the application(s) and recommend reappointments and those privileges to be granted or denied.
 Where nonreappointment or a reduction or denial of privileges is recommended, the reasons for such recommendation shall be stated and documented. - 6.4-5 When the above information is received by the Credentialing Coordinator, the reapplication form, together with all accompanying documentation, shall be forwarded to the Credentials Committee.
 The Credentials Committee shall, at least thirty (30) days prior to the expiration of the member's appointment, review said information and any other relevant information available to it and transmit to the MEC its report and recommendation that appointment either be renewed, modified, or terminated.
 The committee also may recommend that the MEC defer action.
-Where non-reappointment or a change in clinical privileges is recommended, the reason for each recommendation shall be stated and documented.
+Where non-reappointment or a change in Clinical Privileges is recommended, the reason for each recommendation shall be stated and documented. - 6.4-6 At least ten days prior to the expiration of a member's appointment, the MEC shall review the reapplication.
+In the event the application raises concerns regarding physical or mental health, the MEC may require that any member under consideration for reappointment be subject to a physical and/or mental health evaluation.
+The Staff Member shall execute all necessary authorizations and releases to allow the MEC or its representatives to communicate with the health care professional(s) conducting the evaluation and to allow the health care professional(s) to communicate with the requesting individual or committee about the results of the evaluation.
+The member shall be responsible for the cost of the evaluation.

-- 6.4-6 At least ten (10) days prior to the expiration of a member's appointment, the MEC shall review the reapplication.
-In the event the application raises concerns regarding physical or mental health, the MEC may require that any member under consideration for reappointment be subject to a medical evaluation by a physician selected by the MEC and paid for by the Hospital. - 6.4-7 When the MEC is in a position to make a recommendation to the Governing Body, the recommendation shall be either to: - a.
-Accept the application for membership and for the privileges requested (in which instance the application will be processed as provided in Section 6.3-6 above); or - b.
-Reject the application for one or more of the privileges requested, reject the application for membership, or both (in which instance the application shall be processed as provided in Section 6.3-7 above).
+- 6.4-7 When the MEC is in a position to make a recommendation to the Governing Body, the recommendation shall be either to: - a.
+Accept the application for Membership and for the privileges requested (in which instance the application will be processed as provided in Section 6.3-6 above); or - b.
+Reject the application for one or more of the privileges requested, reject the application for Membership, or both (in which instance the application shall be processed as provided in Section 6.3-7 above).